metadata toggle

 Contraindications

-Do not use in pregnant animals, see Use during pregnancy and lactation.
+Do not use in pregnant animals, see Use during pregnancy, lactation or lay.

-The safety of the product has not been established in dogs under 5 months of age, or weighing less than 4.5 kg.
+The safety of the veterinary medicinal product has not been established in dogs under 5 months of age or weighing less than 4.5 kg.

-Safety of the product has not been established in dogs with diabetes mellitus or hypothyroidism.
+Safety of the veterinary medicinal product has not been established in dogs with diabetes mellitus or hypothyroidism.

 Special precautions to be taken by the person administering the veterinary medicinal product to animals